Athyrium niponicum var. 'Pictum' (3.5-inch pot)

 Common name: JAPANESE PAINTED FERN

-2004 Perennial Plant of the Year.
-Tri-colored, 12 to 18 inch fronds emerge silvery-gray, almost appearing metallic.
+Tri-colored, 12-to-18-inch fronds emerge silvery-gray, almost appearing metallic.
 Silvery hue is accented by contrasting dark maroon midribs.
 Spectacular mature blades are triangular with zones of burgundy, gray and dark green.
 New fronds emerge throughout the growing season adding to the contrast of colors.
 Dense clumps are beautiful, adaptable, and a low-maintenance perennial.

-This hardy deciduous fern is easy to grow in organically rich, medium to wet, well-drained soils, with a neutral to moderately acidic pH.
+This hardy deciduous is easy to grow in organically rich, medium to wet, well-drained soils, with a neutral to moderately acidic pH.
 If the frond edges become scorched or crispy, the soil may be too dry.
 Add 2 to 3 inches of compost or peat moss to the beds each spring or fall.
 Best frond color occurs in light shade.
 Use in containers, as a ground cover or for borders in woodland areas, Asian and rock gardens, or any shady location.
 Foliage is a splendid filler for flowers arrangements.

 1 Review Hide Reviews Show Reviews